Welcome to today's edition of the Rush 24-7 podcast.

 21% of all mortgages were subprime.

-21% of all mortgages were essentially money given away to people because they were loans made to people that everybody knew going in would have been.
+21% of all mortgages were essentially money given away to people because they were loans made to people that everybody knew going in would never pay them back.

-And that 21% of the mortgage market being subprime equaled about $600 billion in 2006, which was at the time one-fifth of the U.S. home loan market.
+And that 21% of the mortgage market being subprime equaled about $600 billion in 2006, which was, at the time, one-fifth of the U.S. home loan market.

 And just to prove it, there is no winning with some people.